r4u-dev/open-r4u/backend/docs/HTTP_TRACING.md

 - Accumulating content deltas into complete text
 - Extracting metadata from initial chunks
+- **Extracting usage metrics (token counts) from the last chunk** for Chat Completions API
-- Using completion event for final token counts
+- Using completion event for final token counts in Responses API

 ### Performance